c4arl0s/IV-EventDrivenApplications-ObjectiveC/README.md

 # IV-EventDrivenApplications-ObjectiveC
 IV-EventDrivenApplications-ObjectiveC

+- Your applications will have a GUI (graphical user interface), and they will be event-driven.

-It launches and then starts a run loop which waits for events.
+- An event-Driven Application launches and then starts a run loop which waits for events.
 When an event happens, the application leaps into action, executing methods, sending messages, etc.